 My team is always looking for ways to improve, though.
 In the last few years, we’ve spent countless hours sifting through new hire feedback and having conversations to figure out what could be done better.
 We found that teams were amped to become even more involved in the new hire process.

 There are a few ways that new hires get to know their manager and team.
 Before they even start, each person fills out a survey of their favorite snacks, colors, hobbies, etc., and their team uses this information to decorate their desks.
 It’s amazing to see a grown person’s face light up at the sight of their desk covered in pizza wrapping and streamers.
-Managers also write welcoming notes on postcards to put into their new hire’s swag bags.
+Managers also write welcoming notes to put into their new hire’s swag bags.
 And once a new coworker starts, their manager and team take them out to lunch.